HyeonjunSim/pi-top-battery-status/battery_problems.md

 ```
 i2cget -y 1 0x0b 0x0a w
 ```
-If you get a "read failed", repeat the command by typing the up arrow following by the enter key, until you get a value.
+If you get a "read failed", repeat the command by typing the up arrow followed by the enter key, until you get a value.

 You should get a hexadezimal number, which represents the battery current.
 If you are not used to read hexadezimal numbers, use your internet browser and go to www.binaryhexconverter.com/hex-to-decimal-converter and enter the